Summary of Requirements - Clusters - Advising - Courses Outside the Department - Reading Courses - Honors - Grading

 Students are encouraged to declare an intention to major in English to their College Advisers as soon as possible, preferably by the end of the second year of study.
 After declaring the major, students should first meet with the Student Affairs Assistant in English who will direct them to a faculty advisor and help students fill out the English Requirement Worksheet.
 After this, students should meet with their faculty advisor at least twice a year to discuss their academic interests, progress in the major, and long-term career goals.
 The Student Affairs Assistant and Director of Undergraduate Studies are also available to assist students.
 Students should meet with the Student Affairs Assistant early in their final quarter to be sure they have fulfilled all requirements.

 A maximum of three courses outside the Department of English may count toward the total number of courses required by the major.
 Two of these may count toward the student’s “cluster.”
 The student must submit a petition for course approval from the Director of Undergraduate Studies before taking courses outside the department for credit toward the major.
 Such courses may be selected from related areas in the University (history, philosophy, religious studies, social sciences, etc.), or they may be taken from a study abroad program.
-English courses that originate in Creative Writing (CRWR) may be counted toward the elective requirement without a petition.
+Up to four English courses that originate in Creative Writing (CRWR) may be counted toward the elective requirement without a petition.
 Transfer credits for courses taken at another institution are subject to approval by the Director of Undergraduate Studies and are limited to a maximum of three courses.
 Transferred courses do not contribute to the student's University of Chicago grade point average for the purpose of computing an overall GPA, Dean's List, or honors.
 NOTE: The Office of the Dean of Students in the College must approve the transfer of all courses taken at institutions other than those in which students are enrolled as part of a University sponsored study abroad program.
 For details, visit Examination Credit and Transfer Credit.

 Upon prior approval by the Director of Undergraduate Studies, undergraduate reading courses (ENGL 29700 Reading Course & ENGL 29900 Independent BA Paper Preparation) may be used to fulfill requirements for the major if they are taken for a quality grade (not P/F) and include a final paper assignment.
 No student may use more than two reading courses in the major.
 Critical BA writers who wish to register for the senior project preparation course (ENGL 29900 Independent BA Paper Preparation) must arrange for appropriate faculty supervision and obtain the permission of the Director of Undergraduate Studies.
 ENGL 29900 Independent BA Paper Preparation counts as an English elective but not as one of the courses fulfilling distribution requirements for the major.